JustinDPerkins/Aspera-TM/content/00_Introduction/_index.md

 ### AWS S3.

-[Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is an object storage service offering industry-leading scalability, data availability, security, and performance.
-Customers of all sizes and industries can store and protect any amount of data for virtually any use case, such as data lakes, cloud-native applications, and mobile apps.
-With cost-effective storage classes and easy-to-use management features, you can optimize costs, organize data, and configure fine-tuned access controls to meet specific business, organizational, and compliance requirements.
+In March 2006, [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) was launched and created as the first generally available AWS service, and since then, cloud data storage and usage has exploded, changing the world. .
+Amazon S3 has virtually unlimited scalability, and unmatched availability, durability, security, and performance.
+Customers of all sizes and industries can use Amazon S3 to store any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, and big data analytics.
+Amazon S3 provides easy-to-use management features so you can organize your data and configure finely-tuned access controls to meet your specific business, organizational, and compliance requirements.

 ---